jon--lee/neuralpy/README.rst

 There is more information about advanced options such as monitoring the cost in the `official documentation
 <http://pythonhosted.org/neuralpy/>`_.

+Since, this is a multilayer feedforward neural network, it is a universal approximator (Hornik, Stinchcombe and White, 1989).
+Neural Networks can be used for a wide range of applications from image processing to time series prediction.

 - *"You abandoned me.
 You left me to die."*
 - *"Well, I wouldn't have done it if I'd know you were going to hassle me about it."*